ab086/PortfolioSite/README.md

 - JS

 ## Notice for "HackLang" Code
 This is a current bug with Github.
 If Github sees PHP files that are either empty or missing PHP tags (or if the tags are empty), it mistakenly believes the file is a HackLang file.
-Untill all pages and files are filled, the HackLang language mistake will remain.
+The .gitattributes file should override this, but I can't guarantee it's a perfect fix.